globalic/Consultancy/README.md

 # Consultancy
-A website based on consultancy
+A website based on consultancy made in 12 hours